Clicky

 The Lowdown

-Hydroponics and aquaponic systems directly fit into the STEM learning programs in high school, giving students the tools and knowledge they need in creating a sustainable and healthy food production system.
+Hydroponics and aquaponic systems directly fit into the STEM learning programs in high school, giving students the tools and knowledge they need to create a sustainable and healthy food production system.

-Although aquaponic is part of the STEM program in high school, there are some colleges that teach this field; others in forms of subjects, and some integrated into their agriculture curriculum.
+Although aquaponics is part of the STEM program in high school, some colleges teach this field, others as a subject, and some integrate it into their agriculture curriculum.

 colleges that teach aquaponics